larrylawl/old-personal-webpage/_posts/notes/2019-12-09-coursera-ml-notes.md

 > Notice how the boundary line is not dependent on \$ x_2 \$

+> Notice that the decision boundary is a linear equation.
+Consequently, logistic regression only works well with a dataset of structure which is linearly separable.
+If a more complex decision boundary is needed, you should consider using neural networks.

 ## Week 3: Logistic Regression Model
 ### Learning Outcomes
 1. What is the Cost Function of the Logistic Regression Model?
 What is the Gradient Descent of it?